surajr/CodingInterview/README.md

 ### Why you should follow this repository?

 As a student I solved many leetcode problems but unable to identify the most efficient solution and this repo will help you with explanation and data structure wise questions.
-It's easy to access and time saver before the interview
+It's easy to access and time saver before the interview.

 Often careercup contains buggy code and most inefficient algorithms.
 I try to add an effcient one with explanation in my own words.